webstah/self-supervised-bss-via-multi-encoder-ae/README.md

 ### 1. Enoding masking for blind source estimation
 To estimate a source (i.e. separate a source) with a trained model the $n\text{th}$ encoder $E^{n}$ is left active while all other encodings are masked out with zero vectors $\mathbf{0}$.
 The concatenation of the active encoding with the masked encodings $Z^n$ is passed into the decoder $D$ to give the source estimation $\hat{s}^n$.

-$$Z^n = \left[\mathbf{0} \oplus \ldots \oplus E^{n}(x)  \oplus \ldots \oplus \mathbf{0} \right]$$
+$$Z^n = \mathbf{0} \oplus \ldots \oplus E^{n}(x)  \oplus \ldots \oplus \mathbf{0}$$

 $$\hat{s}^n = D(Z^n)$$

-### 2. Pathway separation loss
+### 2. Sparse mixing loss
-The pathway separation loss is applied along the channel dimension for each layer's weight $W$ in the decoder (except the output layer) to encourage sparse mixing of the encodings and their mappings throughout the decoder.
-This is done by partitioning the weights into a set of blocks $B_{i,j} \in \mathbf{B}$ that decode individual encoding spaces and then by decaying the off-diagonal blocks (parameters responsible for mixing encodings) towards zero.
-See [models/separation_loss.py](models/separation_loss.py) for our two proposed approaches to the pathway separation loss.
+The sparse mixing loss is applied with respect to the channel dimension for each layer's weight $W$ in the decoder (except the output layer) to encourage sparse mixing of the encodings and their subsequent mappings throughout the decoder.
+This is done by partitioning the weights into a grid of blocks $B_{i,j} \in \mathbf{B}$ that decode individual encoding spaces and then by decaying the off-diagonal blocks (parameters responsible for mixing encodings) towards zero.
+See [models/separation_loss.py](models/separation_loss.py) for our two proposed approaches to the sparse mixing loss.
 <p align="center">
   <img src="assets/ecg_w.png" alt="drawing" width="97.5%" height="97.5%"/>
     <p align="center">
       Figure 2.
 The final decoder weights of the multi-encoder autoencoder model trained on the ECG data are visualized above.
-The absolute values of the weights are summed along the spatial dimensions to show the effect of the pathway separation loss.
+The absolute values of the weights are summed along the spatial dimensions to show the effect of the sparse mixing loss.
     </p>
 </p>

-The term "pathway" comes from the fact that as the off-diagonal blocks decay towards zero, the on-diagonal blocks create a pathway from layer to layer in the decoder where little mixing of the encoding spaces occurs i.e. each encoding gets its own separate set of densely connected blocks through the decoder.

 ### 3. Zero reconstruction loss
 The zero reconstruction loss is proposed to ensure that masked source encodings have minimal contribution to the final source estimation.
 For the zero reconstruction loss, an all-zero encoding vector $Z_{\text{zero}}$ is passed into the decoder, and the loss between the reconstruction $\hat{x}_ {\text{zero}}$ and the target $x_ {\text{zero}}$, an all-zero vector equal to the output size, is minimized.